 Now for the hard part.

 “If you don’t like something, change it.
 If you can’t change it, change your attitude.”
-This is widely circulated as Angelou.
+This widely circulates as Angelou.
 It is not.
 The sentiment appears in self-help literature going back at least to the 1950s and has been attributed to multiple figures.
-There is no documentary evidence linking it to Angelou’s published work or recorded statements.
+No documentary evidence links it to Angelou’s published work or recorded statements.

 “A woman’s heart should be so hidden in God that a man has to seek Him just to find her.”
-This one circulates heavily on social media with Angelou’s name.
+This one circulates heavily on social media with Angelou’s name attached.
 It does not appear in any of her six autobiographies, her poetry, her essays, or any verified interview transcript I have found.
-The earliest traceable versions of this quote online predate any Angelou attribution and appear in Christian devotional communities.
-It reads stylistically unlike her — her prose was not structured around that particular theological framing.
+The earliest traceable versions appeared in Christian devotional communities, before any Angelou attribution.
+Stylistically, it reads unlike her — her prose was not structured around that particular theological framing.
+When researching maya angelou quotes authentic sources, this one fails verification entirely.

 “Nothing will work unless you do.”
-Frequently attributed to her.
-Possibly inspired by something she may have said in passing — but as a standalone quotation, it has not been traced to a specific verified source in her work.
-It’s in the “unverified, treat with caution” category.
+Frequently attributed to her, though possibly inspired by something she may have said in passing.
+As a standalone quotation, it has not been traced to a specific verified source in her work.
+Treat this as “unverified, use caution.”

 “I am a feminist.
 I’ve been a female for a long time now.
 It’d be stupid not to be on my own side.”
 This one is interesting.
-A version of this sentiment does appear in various interviews, but the exact wording varies significantly between sources, and the most commonly shared version online does not match any specific verified transcript.
+A version of this sentiment does appear in various interviews, but the exact wording varies significantly between sources.
+The most commonly shared version online does not match any specific verified transcript.
 She likely said something like this.
-Whether this exact phrasing is hers is not confirmed.
+Whether this exact phrasing is hers is not confirmed, which is why distinguishing maya angelou quotes authentic from paraphrased remains important.

 How I Verify (And Where My Method Has Limits)

-My standard process for any quote I investigate looks like this: I start with the full text of the primary source — the actual book, the actual interview.
-For Angelou specifically, that means working through her autobiographies and poetry collections directly.
-Then I cross-reference with Quote Investigator, which is the most rigorous public database for this kind of research.
-Then I search newspaper and magazine archives for dated print appearances.
+My standard process starts with the full text of the primary source — the actual book or actual interview.
+For Angelou specifically, I work through her autobiographies and poetry collections directly.
+Then I cross-reference with Quote Investigator, the most rigorous public database for this kind of research.
+Next, I search newspaper and magazine archives for dated print appearances.

 Here is my honest caveat: this method has real limits when it comes to spoken remarks.
 Angelou gave hundreds of speeches, commencement addresses, and interviews over fifty years.
 Not all of them were fully transcribed or archived.
-It is entirely possible that some quotes I cannot verify were said in a context that was never properly documented.
+Some quotes I cannot verify may have been said in undocumented contexts.
 Absence of evidence is not the same as evidence of absence.
-What I can tell you is that if a quote cannot be traced, you should not present it as definitively hers — and you should be especially skeptical of anything that first appeared on social media after 2014.
+What I can tell you is this: if a quote cannot be traced, do not present it as definitively hers.
+Be especially skeptical of anything that first appeared on social media after 2014, particularly when claiming maya angelou quotes authentic to her documented voice.

 What I Use: Primary Sources and Research Tools